Distracted driving has been around longer than you think

 This study led him to develop the “occluded vision paradigm as a measure of attentional demand” (now a part of the protocol for assessment of distraction).
 This technique is still used today in driving studies, and has a long and diverse history of applications, including its use in the development of instrument panel designs in airplane cockpits.

-Senders is now in his 90s, but in 2011, he won an Ig Nobel Prize in Public Safety for his study, “The Attentional Demand of Automobile Driving.”
+Senders won an Ig Nobel Prize in Public Safety in 2011 for his study, “The Attentional Demand of Automobile Driving.”
+He died in 2019 at the age of 99.

 The arrival of cellphones